At Bailey Nelson we're passionate about eyecare.

 - An ophthalmoscope and/or a Volk lens examines the retina at the back of the eye, your optic nerve and its blood vessels - to make sure they are healthy.

 - A slit lamp - a powerful microscope - is used to examine the front surface of the eyes.
 This checks for abnormalities or scratches on your cornea, iris and lens and is particularly important for contact lenses.

 - You may also be asked to perform a visual field check.
 This lets us assess your peripheral vision to detect early glaucoma or problems that could be associated with headaches and other issues.

 Your optician might need you to apply eye drops to dilate your pupils - don’t worry, we’ll talk you through it.
 This can make your eyes a bit blurred and more sensitive to light, which could affect driving.
 We’d recommend leaving plenty of time on your parking to allow them to wear off, or ask a friend or family member to drive you.

 At the end of your eye examination, your optometrist will explain what all the tests and evaluations have indicated and recommend the very best options for your individual needs.
-The optometrist will also advise if you’re a good fit are suitable for contact lenses.
+The optometrist will also advise if you’re suitable for contact lenses.

 Keeping you safe in store

 When you come for your eye test things will be a bit different to normal as we work hard to keep you and our team safe.

 - When you come for your appointment, one of our team members will meet you and talk you through the store distancing and hygiene measures in place